 Which Operating Systems are supported?

-Note that Windows XP and Windows 7 are not supported
+Note that Windows XP, Windows 7 and Windows 8 are not supported.

 What hardware do I need?

 Our products are supplied as software for you to install on to your own hardware.

 All products require Intel computers.

 Eff will run on a dual core, recent specification hardware, with a minimum of 8 GB memory, with 16 GB recommended if you are using the optional LRA processor.

 Engine should be used on quad core systems, and fourth generation Core i7 or equivalent are recommended.
 16 GB is the minimum recommended memory per ESP, rising to 24 GB per ESP if you are doing loudness compliance processing on Long Form material.

 Computers running Engine must have two hard disks installed, with the extra hard disk being reserved for Engine use.
 A 1 TB 7200 RPM or faster disk is recommended.
 An SSD may be ideal.